Site updates and trail closures

 Get directions to Buntzen Lake, just north of Port Moody in the Lower Mainland.

-Please note that parking lots are located about two kilometres past the entrance gate.
+Parking lots are located about two kilometres past the entrance gate.
 Parking is on a first-come basis only.
 When parking lots are full the entrance gates will be closed for the day.
 No re-entry is permitted.
-Please avoid arrving before opening hours as there's no parking in Anmore and it's important to keep emergency access routes clear.
+Please avoid arriving before opening hours as there's no parking in Anmore and it's important to keep emergency access routes clear.
 Learn more about parking restrictions.